gtech-31/osTicket-setup/README.md

 </ul>

 <h2>Step 11.
 Setup Database with HeidiSQL</h2>
-<p>Locate the Continue button under the extensions and click Continue.
+<p>*CRITICAL STEPS* Locate the Continue button under the extensions and click Continue.
 Enter a name for your helpdesk and provide a default email address to receive customer messages.
 Then, from the osTicket-Installation-Files folder, install HeidiSQL.
 Open HeidiSQL, create a new session using the username and password root/root, connect to the session, and create a new database named osTicket to store the application’s data.</p>
 <p align="center">
   <img src="Images/canvas (56).png" width="200"/>
   <img src="Images/canvas (57).png" width="200"/>